 Sportitude was originally a name thought up by the pupils at Heron Park several years ago.
 At this stage there was a heavy focus on using sport to promote positive life traits through sport.

-In the 2017-2018 academic year Heron Park entered teams into over 25 area sports competitions and festivals.
-Some of these were participation only (non-competitive), but of those that were competitive, our teams won 3 local area championships, qualified for 4 county finals and enjoyed numerous top-3 finishes.
+Over the last two years, Heron Park has entered teams into over 25 area sports competitions and festivals.
+Some of these are participation only (non-competitive), but of those that were competitive, our teams have won 5 local area championships and 4 regional finals and qualified for 5 county finals and enjoyed numerous top-3 finishes!
 The highlights being our U9s (Y3/4) Girls winning the Premier League Cup East Sussex Football Tournament and our Girl’s Cricket team finishing runners-up in the South Downs area Y6 competition despite most of the team only being in Y4.

 Curriculum Time PE

 Each class receives one Sportitude lesson per week, delivered by Mr. Griffiths.
 In addition to this, all KS2 classes have a PE lesson with their class teacher and will receive 3 blocks of 6 weeks of swimming lessons during their time at the Academy.

 The KS2 pupils’ Sportitude lessons are heavily focused on team sports and ball games, with a term of Athletics towards the end of the year in preparation for our amazing annual sports days.
 The curriculum delivered by Mr. Griffiths is focused on learning and practising the sports that feature in the local area sports competitions such as Football, Hockey, Cricket, Netball and Tennis.
 The lessons also act as a constant opportunity for children to showcase their skills and physical abilities and those that impress are offered scholarship places at the after-school team-training clubs.